abrookins/reliable_service_calls_with_python/README.md

 # Reliable service calls with Python

 This project is based heavily on Chapter 5, "Stability Patterns," of the book *Release It!* by Michael Nygard.

-A detailed README and robust code examples will explain how to use core stability patterns to make service calls in Python more reliable.
+The example code within this project demonstrates how to use core stability patterns to make service calls in Python more reliable.
 These include:

 * Using the Circuit Breaker pattern
 * Using timeouts
-* Using retries, with and without "fuzzing" (and why you want to fuzz retries)
+* Using retries with incremental backoff and random jitter (for more on why you should use random jitter, see https://www.awsarchitectureblog.com/2015/03/backoff.html)
 * Using graceful fallbacks

 ## Preview